llafuente/language-spec/language/types/strings.md

 ## Rune

-The Rune represent a single character (possible multibyte) in a given enconding.
+The Rune represent a single character (possible multibyte) in a given encoding.

 ```
 enum string_encoding {